chocobearz/directedstudies/mif_generators/README.md

 ```
 .csv and .mif will have the same name
 * `$miffilename`: The name of the output file
+* `$branch` : branch if testing for branching none for no branching test

 ## General Generator